Salty pretzels covered in white chocolate & sprinkles make these soft cookies like no other!

 - 1/2 teaspoon salt

-- 1 and 1/2 cups chopped chocolate covered pretzels with sprinkles (small pretzel twists)
+- 1 and 1/2 cups chopped chocolate covered pretzels with sprinkles (use small pretzel twists)

-- Line an ungreased cookie sheet with parchment paper or silpat.
+Line a large cookie sheet with parchment paper or silpat.
 Set aside.

-- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, cream the butter and sugars together on medium speed until fluffy and light in color.
+In a large bowl using a hand-held mixer or stand mixer with paddle attachment, cream the butter and sugars together on medium speed until fluffy and light in color.
 Mix in egg and vanilla.
 Scrape down the sides as needed.
 On low speed, mix in flour, cornstarch, baking soda and salt.
-Stir in chocolate covered pretzel pieces.
-Chill dough (covered) for 1 hour or up to 3 days.
+Stir in chocolate covered pretzel pieces, saving a couple to press onto the tops of cookies.
+Cover tightly and chill dough for 1 hour or up to 3 days.

 *Do not drop dough onto warm cookie sheets.
 Allow cookie sheets to cool completely between batches.